dns-inspector/dnskit/.github/contributing.md

 ## Development Strategy

-DNSKit follows a typical semantic version system of major, minor, and patch releases.
+DNSKit tries to follow, but does not guarantee, a typical semantic version system of major, minor, and patch releases.

 **Major** releases are reserved for when there are significant changes to the ABI or API that will result in breaking application that currently use DNSKit where updating existing apps may be complex.